 Reynard Restaurant serves American food that hits the sweet spot between innovation and comfort.
 Open weekdays for breakfast, lunch, and dinner and weekends for brunch and dinner, Reynard Restaurant is located on the ground floor of the Wythe Hotel.
 This restaurant prides itself on local, organic ingredients, and knows all their meat, dairy, and produce suppliers by name.
 The converted warehouse gives the restaurant a casual feel, but the ambitious food, inventive cocktails, and experienced staff offer a refined experience in every way.

 For breakfast, try the Sourdough Pancake topped with black raspberry preserves.
 For brunch, the wild mushroom frittata is an easy winner.
 A grass-fed burger, Mussels & Fries, and their take on a classic BLT are all lunchtime options.
 Dinner entrees include red snapper, grilled pork, and steak.

-The Wythe is located right across from Brooklyn Bowl, Brooklyn Brewery, and countless bars and restaurants.
+The Wythe is located right across from Brooklyn Bowl, Brooklyn Brewery, moments from Domino Park and, countless bars and restaurants.
 It’s also about a mile from 420 Kent’s Williamsburg luxury apartments, so you can have family stay right where you want them: not too close, but not too far.
 For more information on the neighborhood and things to do with out-of-towners, browse our website.